HewlettPackard/python-opsramp/README.md

 The name will appear in access logs but otherwise has no real meaning.
 Select OAUTH2 as the authentication type and hit Save.
 This will bring you to the screen with keys and curl commands etc as described above.

+### examples.py
+The file `examples.py` collects together a series of examples and illustrates most of the major areas of the API that we cover.
+It uses the same environment variables as the samples to tell it which OpsRamp tenant to examine.

+`python3 -m opsramp.examples`

 ### Simple CLI prototype
 I wrote a simple Python program that uses this binding to perform some simple